wp-telegram-pro/wp-telegram-pro/README.md

 - Add if statement to pattern tags: `{if='cf:price'}Price: {cf:price}{/if}`
 - Admin can force update telegram keyboard
 - Add proxy settings
+- Delay time to send channels

 Develop Plan:
 - Inline button for channel message
-- Delay time to send channel